 - Unpack the archive which will create the directory (folder) rvctools, and within that the directories robot, simulink, and common.

 - Execute the startup file rvctools/startup_rvc.m and this will place the correct directories in your MATLAB path.

 - The Toolbox is tested with MATLAB R2016b.

 - Run the demo rtbdemo to see what it can do

 - To get the MEX version of rne visit the folder rvctools/robot/mex and follow the directions in the README file

-- The book Robotics, Vision & Control (Corke, 2011) is a detailed introduction to mobile robotics, navigation, localization; and arm robot kinematics, Jacobians and dynamics illustrated using the Robotics Toolbox for MATLAB.
+- The book Robotics, Vision & Control, second edition (Corke, 2017) is a detailed introduction to mobile robotics, navigation, localization; and arm robot kinematics, Jacobians and dynamics illustrated using the Robotics Toolbox for MATLAB.

-- The manual robot.pdf is a printable document (around 100 pages).
+- The manual robot.pdf (3.8 MB) is a PDF file is a printable document (over 400 pages).
 It is auto-generated from the comments in the MATLAB code and is fully: to external web sites, the table of content to functions, and the “See also” functions to each other.
 You can find this in the Toolbox as rvctools/robot/robot.pdf

-- The Toolbox documentation also appears in the MATLAB help browser.
+- The Toolbox documentation also appears in the MATLAB help browser under Supplemental Software.